The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: An application to stable isotopy of surfaces

 If $A$ is the identity map, then $\widehat{F}$ acts trivially on homology, and hence (by the above) its induced variation is trivial.
-If $A$ is not the identity map, then post-compose $\widehat{F}$ with the map where $a'\colon S^2\times S^2\to S^2\times S^2$ is the map defined as the antipodal map on both $S^2$-factors, composed with the diffeomorphism that swaps the two $S^2$-factors, and obtain a diffeomorphism $a\circ \widehat{F}$.
+If $A$ is not the identity map, then post-compose $\widehat{F}$ with the map where $a'\colon S^2\times S^2\to S^2\times S^2$ is the map defined as the antipodal map on both $S^2$-factors, composed with the diffeomorphism that swaps the two $S^2$-factors, and obtain an orientation-preserving diffeomorphism $a\circ \widehat{F}$.
 This new diffeomorphism still sends $\Sigma_1$ to $\Sigma_2$, since $a$ is supported away from $\Sigma_1$, but now induces the trivial map on homology.
 In either case, this means the map we have created now induces the trivial variation.

-That the induced map on relative spin structures by $\widehat{F}$ is trivial follows again from the last statement in \Cref{lem:exteriors_stable_diffeo} and that every arc between two distinct boundary components of $X$ can be made disjoint from a curve union a single $(S^2\times S^2)$-summand.
+That the induced map on relative spin structures by $\widehat{F}$ is trivial follows again from the last statement in \zcref{lem:exteriors_stable_diffeo} and that every arc between two distinct boundary components of $X$ can be made disjoint from a curve union a single $(S^2\times S^2)$-summand.

-Now apply \Cref{thm:saeki_stable_isotopy} to obtain that $\widehat{F}$ is stably smoothly isotopic to the identity, and hence $\Sigma_1$ and $\Sigma_2$ are stably smoothly isotopic. \end{proof}
+Now apply \zcref{thm:saeki_stable_isotopy} to obtain that $\widehat{F}$ is stably smoothly isotopic to the identity, and hence $\Sigma_1$ and $\Sigma_2$ are stably smoothly isotopic. \end{proof}

-As was mentioned in \Cref{rmk:stable_isotopy}, \Cref{thm:stable_isotopy} has the following consequence when paired with certain results concerning when embedded surfaces are (stably) topologically isotopic.
+As was mentioned in \zcref{rmk:stable_isotopy}, \zcref{thm:stable_isotopy} has the following consequence when paired with certain results concerning when embedded surfaces are (stably) topologically isotopic.